-At a fixed 144Hz refresh rate, the Picture Quality mode is recommended.
-Overall, there’s no prominent ghosting, which allows for a responsive and immersive fast-paced gaming experience with no annoying visual artifacts.
+Overall, with proper overdrive applied, there’s no prominent ghosting or overshoot, which allows for a responsive and immersive fast-paced gaming experience with no annoying visual artifacts.

 While the monitor is not officially certified by NVIDIA as ‘G-SYNC Compatible’, variable refresh rate works without any issues with compatible GeForce cards within the supported 48-144Hz dynamic range for tear-free gameplay.
 LFC takes over below 48FPS and multiplies the frame rate in order to prevent tearing (47FPS -> 94Hz).

 Input lag amounts to around 4ms, which makes for an imperceptible delay between your actions and the result on the screen.

 Additionally, the monitor supports Motion Blur Reduction via the Aim Stabilizer Sync technology.
 It uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
 You can even use it at the same time as a variable refresh rate.